Types of classes

 Combo classes can be created from a custom or utility base class.
-The example above button is-blue shows a utility class as a combo class.
+The example above button is-brand shows a utility class as a combo class.

 We can also create a combo class for a custom class.
-For example, header_content is-home.
-This is a variant of the header_content custom class.
+For example, section_header is-home.
+This is a variant of the section_header custom class.

 We define a combo class in Client-First with the is- prefix.
 When we see is- we know this class is created as a combo class on top of a base class.

 Client-First has a universal rule — don't deep stack.

 Deep stack — many classes 'stacked' on top of an element.